CBD for Dogs with Cancer

 • reduce seizures in epileptic dogs2

-For canine cancer, CBD is typically used as part of palliative care or a hospice program rather than for anti-cancer ability in itself.5 That said, it can also be used as part of an integrative treatment plan.
+For canine cancer, CBD is typically used as part of palliative care or a hospice program rather than for its potential anti-cancer ability in itself.5 That may change as we learn more, particularly if it goes off Schedule 1 and is easier to discuss and prescribe.

 Safety and Side Effects